jigx-com/jigx-docs-examples/docs/Actions/sync-entities.md

 To return all records for a selected calendar use `=$map(@ctx.action.parameters.selected, function($item)` in the global action.
 In this example, a jig has a dropdown to select the calendar and a *Show events* button syncs the entries in the selected calendar.
 A summary component shows a count of the number of events in the selected calendar.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/-9e6Q31g_zJYZw9ARJCXw_jb-dyn-sync-cal2.png" size="78" position="center" caption="Sync events for the birthday calendar" alt="Sync events for the birthday calendar"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/-9e6Q31g_zJYZw9ARJCXw_jb-dyn-sync-cal2.png" size="78" position="center" caption="Sync events for the birthday calendar" alt="Sync events for the birthday calendar" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/-9e6Q31g_zJYZw9ARJCXw_jb-dyn-sync-cal2.png"}

 :::CodeblockTabs
 my-events.jigx